-Known for her signature abstract forms brought to life with colour this online exhibition of Merete Rasmussen’s sculptural ceramics brings together a dazzling selection of new free standing and wall hung ceramic works.
+Known for her signature abstract forms brought to life with colour this online exhibition of Merete Rasmussen’s sculptural ceramics brings together a dazzling selection of new free standing and wall hung ceramics.

-Pangolin London are delighted to present a brand new body of work from sought after Danish ceramic sculptor, Merete Rasmussen.
-Many of the sculptures were made during lockdown but defy any negative associations of the pandemic rather defiantly combine beautiful organic forms with extraordinarily vibrant colours.
+Many of the artist’s recent sculptures were made during lockdown and Covid periods but defy any negative associations of the pandemic rather defiantly combine beautiful organic forms with extraordinarily vibrant colours.

 Each work takes many weeks to make by hand.
 Describing her work and process Rasmussen says: